facebook/react-native-website/docs/new-architecture-intro.md

 ## Table of Contents

-The playbook is divided into three sections:
+The guide is divided into three sections:

 - **Supporting the New Architecture in your Library**
   - [Prerequisites for Supporting the New Architecture in JavaScript](new-architecture-library-intro)